 An Ugly Website With High Quality Teas

 Generation Tea sells some of the highest quality Chinese teas available outside of China.
 They also have a website that looks like a leftover relic from the early days of the internet (note: they’ve recently updated it!Now it only looks about 10 years old…).
 If you can deal with that and want to try some really high quality tea, this is the shop for you.

 On my pages for the individual teas, I give recommendations for good buys on Amazon.
 You can also use the rating system on their website.
 Most of their teas don’t cost much, so you can easily try a few until you find one you love.

-Amazon doesn’t have too many high quality teas, though.
+Amazon doesn’t have too many high quality teas.
 If that’s what you’re looking for, you are usually better off with a dedicated tea vendor.
 There are some exceptions, though.
 Again, the individual tea pages on this site point some of those out.

 If you’re after lower quality tea, Amazon is a treasure trove.
 Silver Leaf probably offers better value overall, but Amazon has a much nicer and more user-friendly website and a much, much larger selection.

 I travel in Asia a lot, so I generally get my tea from local tea shops in Japan and China these days.
 When I am in Europe or the US, though, I end up using online tea shops.